Defeating Used Games: Why Incentives to Discourage Pre-Owned Gaming Are Awful

 Do you buy your games second-hand?
-Global Amend, Then you are a complete cheapskate and the scum of the gaming industry.
+Global Amend, then you are a complete cheapskate and the scum of the gaming industry.
 You’re worse than any pirate sailing the high seas of warez.
 Or at least, that’s what publishers want us to think.
 Whether you have the right to sell the products you have purchased is irrelevant: the sale of used games damages the games industry.

 When a new game is traded in or sold to a game store, that money is kept by the retailer rather than reaching the hands of the hardworking developer who spent blood, sweat, and tears on creating their pride and joy.
 The same game could be bought and sold numerous times, and it can be argued that those purchases are a potential sale that has been stolen from the game companies themselves.
 Indeed, you don’t hear the music or film industry complaining about their second-hand losses, but does creating an album or a movie compare to the amount of money and effort spent on developing a Triple-A game title?
 As always, the consumer decides whether a game is worth its $50 price tag, and often they decide to go with a pre-owned price instead.